You're planning a trip to Central Asia and want to rent a 4×4 or a motorcycle.

 And remember: always disengage the clutch before operating these levers.

-If you prefer to buy your own car, I advise you to take an old Lada, as I did:
+If you prefer to buy a car, I recommend getting an old Lada like I did:

-You've got all the tips and addresses you need to organize your road trip and car rental in Central Asia.
-Do you have any other questions you'd like this guide to answer?
-Don't hesitate to leave your questions, recommendations and advice in the comments section.
-I wish you a good preparation and a good road trip.
+You now have all the advice and useful addresses you need to organize your road trip and rent a car in Central Asia.
+Do you have any other questions you would like this guide to answer?
+Feel free to leave your questions, recommendations, and advice in the comments section.
+I wish you all the best with your preparations and your road trip.
 See you soon.